-Note that in both discrete and continuous time, the map reveals a flow within the state space.
-We obtain a trajectory if we specify an initial value and an input sequence.
-Figure 1.2 illustrates the idea of flow and trajectory.
-In this case, the flow is colored to mark its intensity whereas the arrows point into its direction.
+Note that in both discrete and continuous time, the map shows a flow within the state space.
+A trajectory is obtained by specifying an initial value and an input sequence.
+Figure 1.2 illustrates the concept of flow and trajectory.
+In this case, the flow is colored to indicate its intensity whereas the arrows indicate its direction.
 The trajectory is evaluated for a specific initial value and "follows" the flow accordingly.